 Is self-serve BI really self-serving?

-This brings us onto one of the latest industry slogans, something you will likely have heard many times before, ‘Self-service BI’, but what does this mean in reality?
+This brings us to one of the latest industry slogans, something you will likely have heard many times before, ‘Self-service BI’, but what does this mean in reality?
 Most often it is a term used to describe a ‘tool’ that can connect to your data and then be used to compile reports and analysis, but how so, how is it ‘self-serve’?
 Simply put, it isn’t.

 A simple analogy would be to compare self-serve to giving someone a toolbox and suggesting they are a vehicle mechanic!
 Sure, you can learn to use a tool, a screwdriver can go clockwise or counterclockwise, but unless you know how a vehicle is assembled and all of its inner workings you would likely do more damage than good if you tried to work on one.
 The exact same thing is true when talking about data.

-You can learn to use a self-serve tool, as you can a screwdriver, however there is a huge difference between being able to ‘use’ a tool and ‘understanding’ its practical application.
+You can learn to use a self-serve tool, as you can a screwdriver, however, there is a huge difference between being able to ‘use’ a tool and ‘understanding’ its practical application.

-This isn’t to say that self-serve tools aren’t a valuable part of your data arsenal, more that they need to be used in the correct context, and this is where we come onto the value of a data warehouse.
+This isn’t to say that self-serve tools aren’t a valuable part of your data arsenal, but more that they need to be used in the correct context, and this is where we come onto the value of a data warehouse.

 What is a data warehouse?

-For those not familiar with a data warehouse, it is in essence a semantic layer that allows your data to be transformed from the complex and hard to navigate structure behind your Dynamics system, created to best serve the transactional functionality of the ERP system, into a sanitised data structure geared purely toward reporting needs.
+For those not familiar with a data warehouse, it is, in essence, a semantic layer that allows your data to be transformed from the complex and hard-to-navigate structure behind your Dynamics system, created to best serve the transactional functionality of the ERP system, into a sanitised data structure geared purely toward reporting needs.

-Alongside the transformation of data to better suit business rather than systems, there are many additional benefits of a data warehouse that we have already covered to some degree in our previous blog ‘BI and Data Warehouse – Why wouldn’t you?’, however the key factors to keep in mind are the provision of data governance, enhanced data integrity and the single point of truth that a data warehouse can provide.
+Alongside the transformation of data to better suit business rather than systems, there are many additional benefits of a data warehouse that we have already covered to some degree in our previous blog ‘BI and Data Warehouse – Why wouldn’t you?’, however, the key factors to keep in mind are the provision of data governance, enhanced data integrity and the single point of truth that a data warehouse can provide.

 Why does a data warehouse then give greater credence to a self-serve BI tool?
-Simple – Going back to the analogy on being a mechanic, if you know how to use your self-serve tool / screwdriver, then a data warehouse is the equivalent of having taught you the inner workings of a vehicle to a sufficient level for you to then carry out any work that may be required, by simplifying and rationalising to a degree that is relatable.
+Simple – Going back to the analogy on being a mechanic, if you know how to use your self-serve tool/screwdriver, then a data warehouse is the equivalent of having taught you the inner workings of a vehicle to a sufficient level for you to then carry out any work that may be required, by simplifying and rationalising to a degree that is relatable.

 The beauty of a data warehouse is that should your data estate extend further than your Dynamics 365 ERP, it can also be used to incorporate information from external systems into a single location, again reinforcing the single point of truth and ability to govern the data that is utilised across your business.